jarijokinen/consent/README.md

 ## Usage

+Initialization:

     import { consent } from '@jarijokinen/consent';

     document.addEventListener('DOMContentLoaded', () => {
       consent();
     });

+Add link that opens the dialog:

+    <a href="#" class="consent-settings-link">Cookie Settings</a>

 ## Configuration

+Customize configuration options by passing some or all of them as a first argument to the consent() function.

     const options = {
       storages: {